-This course have three key objectives:
+This course has three key objectives:

-(1) Introduce students to the ethical and legal implications of digitalisation of health and related aspects of law, primarily from a policy (or regulatory) standpoint.
-Health is referred to generally as the module will study digitalisation in a variety of health-related contexts, including healthcare (e.g. electronic health records and use of sensors to monitor medical adherence), biomedical research (e.g. use of artificial intelligence (AI) in drug development), health insurance (e.g. use of Big Data analytics in claim and loss predictions) and public / global health (e.g. use of digital technologies to support realisation of the Sustainable Development Goals);

-(2) Introduce students to Computational Law as applicable to digitalisation of health (as depicted in Objective (1) above).
-The module will focus on a number of computational models of legal reasoning (and related legal apps that have been developed), and will examine how modern legal expert systems are likely to change in response to the digitalisation of health; and

-(3) Introduce students to data visualisation (in both health and law) and means of thinking critically about an increasingly data-driven world (with focus on potential sources of misinformation and disinformation).
+- 1. Introduce students to the ethical and legal implications of digitalisation of health and related aspects of law, primarily from a policy and regulatory standpoint.
+Health is referred to generally as the module for the study of digitalisation in a variety of health-related contexts, including healthcare (e.g. electronic health records and use of sensors to monitor medical adherence), biomedical research (e.g. use of artificial intelligence (AI) in drug development and medical research), health funding and insurance (e.g. use of Big Data analytics in claim and loss predictions) and public / global health (e.g. use of digital technologies to support realisation of the Sustainable Development Goals); - 2.
+Introduce students to Computational Law as applicable to digitalisation of health (as outlined in Objective (1) above).
+The module will focus on a number of computational models of legal reasoning (and related legal application that have been developed), and will examine how modern legal expert systems are likely to change in response to the digitalisation of healthcare; and - 3.
+Introduce students to data visualisation (in both health and law) and means of thinking critically about an increasingly data-driven world (with focus on potential sources of misinformation and disinformation).